MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/index.md

 ### Launching the Extension server

 We know that when we deploy to a web server, that web server, whether it's Apache, IIS, NGINX or any other, that put our web bundle at some location and through certificates, configuration file and more, somehow, when a client browser navigates to some URL, typically, the index.html file that is on the web server at that special locations is downloaded with the browsers GET request.
 How does our Extension do the same thing?
-That is, how can the tab pages of our browser get to this zip file (our extension that is), that's installed on this browser?
+That is, how can the tab pages of our browser get to this zip file (our extension that is)?
+That's what the extension runtime does for us.

 The extension serves it's files all from the URL (remember, uniform resource locator) at the name `chrome-extension://{some-long-unique-identifier}/index.html`. the name I put in brackets, some-long-unique-identifier is a unique identifier assigned to the extension that you installed.
 That means, if you have 10 unique Extensions installed on your browser, each will have it's on unique identifier that points at the zip file (or Extension bundle) installed inside your browser.